 - New ability: Flash Grenade.
 Cassidy throws a grenade that explodes upon contact with an enemy.
 It will knock back and set enemies on fire.
 Can stick to walls, ceilings or floors.
 Radius is 33% smaller than Flashbang's.
 9 second cooldown, starts upon activation.

-This change will reduce Cassidy's overall DPS due to his increased downtime thanks to the reload, as well as make his alternate fire less devastating.
-To compensate, his mobility is more readily available.
 His new ability is kind of like his Magnetic Grenade, but way more manageable to code in the Workshop.
 It's kind of like a stronger Venom Mine.

 - Dragonblade damage increased from 110 to 120

 - Projectile speed increased by 25%

 - If Nano Boosted during Dragonblade, Nano Boost only amplifies his damage by 30%